Midland “Red” Motor Services (BMMO & MROC) Leyland National - Miscellaneous Information

 in September 1979, passing to the Midland Red (North) Limited fleet

 at the split in 1981.
 It was one of seven Nationals passed

 to Midland Red West Limited in 1986, entering service at Redditch depot.
-It later saw service at Evesham depot, Worcester (Padmore Street) depot and Hereford depot before being withdrawn from service at Worcester depot
+It later saw service at Evesham depot, Worcester (Padmore Street) depot and Hereford (Friars Street) depot before being withdrawn from service at Worcester depot

 in mid-November 2001.
 It was finally taken away for scrap